Pompeo says way U.S. treats Hong Kong depends on how China does

-U.S.-China relations have reached their lowest point in years since the coronavirus pandemic that began in China hit the United States hard.
-Pompeo said his conversations with Yang had been "very frank" and Washington still did not have answers it wanted from China over the outbreak.

-Among multiple points of friction are China's moves to impose new security legislation on Hong Kong, which have prompted Trump to initiate a process to eliminate special economic treatment that have allowed the territory to remain a global financial center.
-"To the extent that the Chinese Communist Party treats Hong Kong as it does Shenzhen and Shanghai, we will treat them the same," Pompeo said.
+Among multiple points of friction are China's moves to impose new security legislation on Hong Kong, which have prompted Trump to initiate a process to eliminate special economic treatment that have allowed it to remain a major global financial center.
+"President Trump has made it very, very clear," said Pompeo.
+"To the extent that the Chinese Communist Party treats Hong Kong as it does Shenzen and Shanghai, we will treat them the same.

 "Any agreements that are unique between the United States and Hong Kong, separate and different to those we have with Beijing, we will move away from every one of those."
-Pompeo urged more European governments to speak out about China, saying the U.S. and its allies needed to "take off the golden blinders of economic ties" and see the risks of dealing with Beijing.

-Pompeo's remarks came a day after Trump renewed his threat to cut economic ties with China, with which he has been waging a trade war aimed at rebalancing a massive U.S. deficit.
-Pompeo tweeted on Thursday that Yang had "recommitted to completing and honoring all of the obligations" of a Phase 1 trade deal agreed this year.
-The top U.S. diplomat for East Asia, David Stilwell, said coming weeks would show if there had been progress in the talks.
+Referring to the election in Hong Kong, Pompeo said: "We should all watch very closely whether those elections are permitted to take place in a free and fair fashion."

 ALSO READ